PyConPL/Book/2015/presentations/import_deep_dive/text.md

 * "Modules and Packages: Live and Let Die!"
 (PyCon 2015): http://pyvideo.org/video/3387

-and talks by Bret Cannon, the author of importlib:
+and talks by Brett Cannon, the author of importlib:

 * "How Import Works" (PyCon 2013): http://pyvideo.org/video/1707
 * "Import this, that, and the other thing" (PyCon 2010): http://pyvideo.org/video/341